-Nursing and Health Professions Library Research: Introduction
+Nursing and Health Professions Research in the Walden Library: Introduction (transcript)

 Narration: Hi.
 This is Julie at Walden Library.
 And, today, I'm going to show you how to get started with medical and health care research here in the Walden Library online.